mushketyk/mushketyk.github.io/source/_posts/2015-08-27-idiomatic-way-to-count-in-python.markdown

 title: "Idiomatic way to count in Python"
 date: 2015-08-27 20:07:29 +0100
 comments: true
+categories: [python]
+description: ""
-categories: [python, idiomatic, idiom, count, pythonic]
+keywords: "python, idiomatic, idiom, count, pythonic"
 ---

 Let's say we want to count how many time each item appears in a Python list: